 - Additionally, biofungicides attack and feed on the harmful pathogen.
 The biofungicide has to be in the rhizosphere either before or at the same time as the pathogen.
 Predation by the biofungicide will not affect the harmful pathogen if introduces after it has infected the roots.

-- Lastly, introducing a biofungicide kick starts the plant’s own immune defense mechanisms, enabling it to successfully fight off the invading harmful pathogen.
+- Lastly, introducing a biofungicide kickstarts the plant’s own immune defense mechanisms, enabling it to successfully fight off the invading harmful pathogen.

 When to Use a Biofungicide

 It is important to know when to use a biofungicide.
 As explained above, introduction of a biofungicide will not “cure” an already infected plant.
 When using biofungicides in the garden, they must be applied before the onset of disease development.
 Early application protects the roots against attacking fungi and encourages vigorous development of root hairs.
-Biofungicides should always be used in conjunction with the basic cultural control of sanitation, which is the first line of defense for protections from disease.
+Biofungicides should always be used in conjunction with the basic cultural control of sanitation, which is the first line of defense for protection from disease.

 Like any fungicide, the use of biological fungicide products should be applied according to the manufacturer’s instructions.
-Most biofungicides can be used by organic growers, are generally safer than chemical fungicides, and can be used in conjunction with fertilizers, rooting compounds and insecticides.
+Most biofungicides can be used by organic growers, are generally safer than chemical fungicides, and can be used in conjunction with fertilizers, rooting compounds, and insecticides.

-Biofungicides have a shorter shelf life than their chemical counterparts and are not a cure all for infected plants but rather a naturally occurring method for controlling disease prior to infection.
+Biofungicides have a shorter shelf life than their chemical counterparts and are not a cure-all for infected plants but rather a naturally occurring method for controlling disease prior to infection.